TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 * Script execution time
     * The scheduled script is executed during the instance initialization process while initializing the worker node.
     * After the scheduled script has been executed, it sets and registers the instance as the worker node of the 'worker node group'.
-* Script detail
+* Script details
     * The first line of a scheduled script must start with #!.
     * The maximum size of script is 64KB.
     * The script is executed by root authority.
     * The script execution records are saved to the below location.